shrudh-i/distributed-freeze-tag/README.md

 - `sync_request_t`: Used to synchronize before the game starts
 - `sync_confirm_t`: Confirms that all nodes are ready to start
 - `game_init_t`: Passes game parameters to all nodes

+## Technical Documentation

+For detailed implementation information about the algorithms, communication architecture, and node behaviors, please see the [technical deep dive](technical-deep-dive.md).